anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/2-using-repl.md

 So typically in Clojure the development cycle slightly differs from many other languages, especially Object Oriented Programming (OOP) languages.
-I won't go to the details of the difference here, but one of the main reasons why Clojure's REPL is so powerful is because FP applications have very little [state](https://en.wikipedia.org/wiki/State_(computer_science)).
+I won't go to the details of the difference here, but the main reasons why Clojure's REPL is so powerful is because FP applications have very little [state](https://en.wikipedia.org/wiki/State_(computer_science)).

 In typical a OOP application the development cycle is often Test Driven Development (TDD).
 In TDD we often write a test call for the functionality we aim to create,